mistdon/RealtimeChat/README.md

 Do you have any questions or idea?
 My email is: info@relatedcode.com or you can find some more info at [relatedcode.com](http://relatedcode.com)

+## Attention

+This demo is just used for study, all right are belong to the origin owner.

+It's only supported for phone login, the test phone number is 17700001111, and the code is 666666

 ## LICENSE

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR